 As evidenced in the charts above, personal loans with no credit checks are quite costly.
 But if you borrow money from family or friends, you’ll probably pay little to no interest and save yourself a bundle.
 Just be sure to make room in your budget to repay the funds promptly to avoid burning bridges.

 Start Rebuilding Your Credit Score

 It never hurts to take strides to improve your credit score.
-But before doing so, you’ll need to confirm the contents of your credit report since it determines your FICO score.
-And there’s a possibility inaccurate information on your credit reports is dragging your credit scores down.
+But before doing so, you’ll need to confirm the contents of your credit report, since it determines your FICO score.
+And there’s a possibility that inaccurate information on your credit reports is dragging your credit scores down.

 So, grab a free copy of your credit report.
 Review the entries and look for errors.
 If you find any, file a dispute with the three major credit bureaus to remove the incorrect information.

 (For additional guidance, click here for a comprehensive guide on credit report disputes).
 But if what you see is correct, here are some simple actions you can take to start rebuilding your credit:

 - Get current and stay current on all your existing debt obligations.